Whose House for the Holidays?

 Celebrating Together – This can work when parents are not in high conflict and are able to cooperate well.
 However, it may not be a good choice when it feels too painful to be with your ex, or if one of you is in a new relationship.

 Alternating Years – This can work even when parents are in high conflict.
 For example, in even years, the children celebrate Thanksgiving with one parent and in odd years with the other.
-Some parents choose this schedule because it’s straight-forward, predictable and gives the children a chance to celebrate key holidays with each parent.
+Some parents choose this schedule because it’s straightforward, predictable, and gives the children a chance to celebrate key holidays with each parent.

 Splitting Holidays – This works when parents can be very cooperative and are willing to spend some of the holiday transporting their children between parents.
 For example, the children spend Christmas Eve and Christmas morning with one parent and then Christmas Day and Night with the other parent.
-This arrangement allows children to spend some of the holiday with each parent, so long as long-distance travel is not involved.
+This arrangement allows children to spend some of the holidays with each parent, so long as long-distance travel is not involved.

 Trading Holidays – This can work when folks agree to preserve certain holiday traditions with one parent in exchange for a different holiday with the other parent.
 This option may make it possible, for example, for children to travel to visit with extended family every year.
 This is also a useful option when parents celebrate different religious holidays.